breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 Resolving deltas: 100% (521/521), done.
 ```

-It is important to understand that you can clone any repository not only from GitHub, but from any other site if you have the git URL.
+It is important to understand that you can clone any repository not only from GitHub, but from any other site, if you have the git URL.
 Remember that you clone a repository with the `git clone <url>` command.

 ## Clone vs Fork